boz-tcm/unsupervised-learning-challenge/README.md

 # Columbia Engineering FinTech Bootcamp 2023-06

-> Project: Module 6 PyViz Proptech challenge assignment
+> Project: Module 10 Unsupervised Learning Challenge

-> Purpose: In this activity, we used our newfound Python PyViz skills to create a Python script in Jupyter Notebook for the purpose of developing the following:
+> Purpose: In this activity, we used our newfound unsupervised learning skills to cluster cryptocurrencies by performance during different time periods, seeking to determine factors other than traditional return and volatility metrics to explain cryptocurrency performance.
->1.
-One-click service for people to buy and rent properties in San Francisco, with the potential to expand the product to other U.S. markets.

 ## Table of Contents
 * [General Info](#general-information)